BLavery/STM32F407VG-Micropython/README.md

  - sudo dfu-util -a 0 -D pybv10-20181205-v1.9.4-712-gc6365ffb9.dfu      (your dfu file)

 Swap the boot jumper from boot1 to boot to re-enable run mode and reset.
 A new "drive" appears on my filemanager, "PYBFLASH", with empty boot.py and main.py already present.
+The DIY board has a LED on PE0.
 Use any editor to put this into main.py:

 ```
 import machine, time